 [Editor’s note: “7 Low-Risk Mutual Funds to Buy Now” was previously published in October 2019.
 It has since been updated to include the most relevant information available.]

 At their core, mutual funds should be lower-risk investments.
-The aim of many mutual funds is to provide broad-based exposure to a particular asset class; stocks, bonds, etc. With that diversity, at least in theory, should come to a lower risk profile for investors.
+The aim of many mutual funds is to provide broad-based exposure to a particular asset class: stocks, bonds, etc. That diversity should, theoretically, lead to a lower risk profile for investors.

 According to the Securities and Exchange Commission (SEC):

 “All funds carry some level of risk.
 With mutual funds, you may lose some or all of the money you invest because the securities held by a fund can go down in value.
 Dividends or interest payments may also change as market conditions change … A fund’s past performance is not as important as you might think because past performance does not predict future returns.
 But past performance can tell you how volatile or stable a fund has been over a period of time.
 The more volatile the fund, the higher the investment risk.”